 Dental work can be really costly.
-Especially when dental insurance pays out the bare minimum.
+Especially when dental insurance companies pays out the bare minimum.
 For some, even a simple dental check-up can be quite expensive.
 Fortunately, dental loans can help finance all your dental needs.

 If you need to have dental work done, be it simple teeth cleaning or a more complicated root canal procedure, you might want to consider taking out a dental loan.